fadlytabrani/f5xc-tailnet-egress/README.md

 ## 🌐 Kubernetes Compatibility

-These solutions are designed for standard Kubernetes distributions but can also be deployed on other Kubernetes distributions.
+These solutions are designed for can also be deployed on other standard Kubernetes distributions.

 ## 🏢 F5 XC Deployment Options